Management in Community Services

 Any required materials for a course are listed on the course outline.
 Failure to obtain required materials may result in unsuccessful grades in the course.
 It is strongly recommended that students purchase their supplies, textbooks, etc., which are above and beyond the cost of their tuition, to increase their success within their program.

-All students entering the Community and Social Service Management program must have a laptop computer that meets the minimum specified requirements.
+All students entering the Management in Community Services program must have a laptop computer that meets the minimum specified requirements.
 All students must own and maintain their laptops.

 The college provides registered students with wireless and hardwired internet access, access to free software downloads and server- based access to several program-specific software applications while on campus.
 Additionally, open access computer labs with all required software are available for all students.